KevinH2017/KevinH2017/README.md

 I am passionate about technology, enjoy video gaming in my spare time, and have a keen interest in electronics repair.
 My commitment to continuous learning and delivering high-quality work sets me apart as a valuable team member in any organization.

-Contact me on LinkedIn to discuss opportunities or collaborations.
+Contact me on LinkedIn to discuss job opportunities or other business inquiries.